tridentity/800-63A-ImplGuide/5_Validation.md

 ## Techniques for Collection

 Per SP 800-63A section 4.5.1.5, CSPs should perform proofing in-person, however at IAL 2, remote proofing is allowable.
 Collection techniques should meet or exceed criteria to ensure secure high-quality data that is acceptable for validation in identity proofing.
-In what follows, we will provide examples of criteria that CSP’s should observe.
+In what follows, we will provide examples of criteria that CSPs should observe.

 Secure transmission of data is a typical concern and systems used by CSP’s should adopt baseline security controls.
 CSP’s should follow the guidance of documents such as NIST Special Publication 800-53 Revision 4, *Security and Privacy Controls for Federal Information Systems and Organizations (Appendix F)*, which presents a “catalog of security controls that provides a range of safeguards and countermeasures for organizations and information systems.”

 Camera resolution is a typical criterion in collecting images for identity proofing.
 It is important to note that camera resolution alone may not suffice as a criterion for image quality.
 Without further instructions specifying the size of the person’s face, hands, eye region, finger, etc., even the highest-resolution camera can result in images that are of insufficient quality despite best efforts and common sense of the collector.
-The example provided earlier for the U.S. Department of State’s passport application process is a useful guideline in providing specifications for capture.

 Ambient lighting conditions are also an important factor to consider while collecting data.
 Despite the ability of most modern camera equipment to adjust settings such as contrast or brightness automatically, unproctored collection may result in excessive ambient light and overexposure in outdoor settings, or dark, underexposed images if taken under low light, e.g. behind a computer desk.
 CSP’s should consider lighting conditions when collecting images or issuing instructions for collecting images.
 CSP’s should also consider other criteria such as the field of view and image obfuscation when developing collection techniques for identity proofing.